fka21/drug_sensitivity_modeling/README.md

 # Drug sensitivity modeling
 This repo contains scripts which I wrote to build predictive models on cancer cell line drug sensitivities.
-This was part of a homework I had to do and task with the required data was provided _a priori_.
+This was part of a homework I had.
+The tasks with the required data were provided _a priori_.

 ## Aim
 The tasks are described in the `input/comp-bio-homework-description.pdf` file.